 Entry to the plaza is completely free.
 You can easily spend a couple of hours here, admiring and photographing the square.

 There are many interesting World Expo pavilions that you can check out.
 These exhibition buildings were constructed along the Guadalquivir River.
 So other than the Plaza de España, there are pavilions from the regional Spanish states along with Guatemala, Peru, Cuba, and the Americas.
 They were built as permanent sites and today these buildings house archival material.

 A Salón del Descubrimento de América was established during the exposition that showcased documents, maps, and other objects related to the discovery of the Americas, including a manuscript that belonged to Christopher Columbus and Santa Maria – Columbus’s ship replica.

 Triana neighborhood, located on the west bank (left side) of the Guadalquivir River, is a bohemian colorful quarter of Seville.
 This area is excellent for lunching and for finding hidden gems in the city.
 Also, perfect photo spots can be found here.

 Triana is sprinkled with history, flamencos, tapas, and everything Andalusian.
-It is not grand like the Alacazar palace or the cathedral nor super crowded like the Santa Cruz quarter or Barrio Santa Cruz, but its the colorful houses, small cafes, mosaic tiles and the Isabel II Bridge that will melt your heart.
+It is not grand like the Alcazar palace or the cathedral nor super crowded like the Santa Cruz quarter or Barrio Santa Cruz, but it’s the colorful houses, small cafes, mosaic tiles, and the Isabel II Bridge that will melt your heart.
 Isabel II Bridge (also called Triana Bridge) connects the neighborhood to the city center.

 Spend your afternoon in Triana in and around their Plaza Altozano.
 In the evening, take a river cruise on the Guadalquivir to bid adieu to the charming city of Seville.
 Book a yacht cruise – Guadalquivir river.